Coca-Cola Cherry Vanilla

 It was introduced in packaged form by The Coca-Cola Company in February 2020 in response to the popularity of the flavor combination at Coca-Cola Freestyle machines.
 Its launch, along with that of Coca-Cola Orange Vanilla in 2019 (as well as Coca-Cola Cinnamon and the Japan exclusive Coca-Cola Strawberry) represented a strategic shift to Coca-Cola introducing new brands under its core Coca-Cola branding, which had not occurred since 2007.

 In 2022, the can was redesigned to be purple and gold to signify the combination of flavors.

 In September 2024, Coca-Cola confirmed in an X post that Cherry Vanilla was being discontinued in its bottle form due to slumping sales and changing lifestyles.
 The flavor will remain in Coke Freestyle machines.

+In February 2026, Coca-Cola announced that a similar drink, Coca-Cola Cherry Float, would be released in the United States, Canada and the United Kingdom.